DannyYin/AW_iNote/Web_Design/Website_Performance_Optimization.md

 Each document contains zero or one 'doctype' node(s), one root element node, and zero or more comments or processing instructions.
 The root element serves as the root of the element tree for the document.

-The **DOM** is a logical model that may be inmplemented in any convenient manner.
-One important property of **DOM** strucutre models is structural isomorphism:
+The **DOM** is a logical model that may be implemented in any convenient manner.
+One important property of **DOM** structure models is structural isomorphism:
-*if any two DOM impelementations are used to create a representation of the same document, they will create the same strcture model, in accordance with the XML informatino Set*.
+*if any two DOM implementations are used to create a representation of the same document, they will create the same stricture model, in accordance with the XML information Set*.

-NOTE: **DOM** was chosen beacuase it's an "Object Model" in the traditional object oriented design sense.
+NOTE: **DOM** was chosen because it's an "Object Model" in the traditional object oriented design sense.
 Documents are modeled using objects, and the model encompassed not only the strcture of a document, but also the behavior of a document and the objects of which it is composed.
 For example, the `node`s in the diagram do not represent a data structure, they represent objects, which have functions and identity.